-Operating income margins increased 3.6 percentage points in the second quarter of 2017 and increased 1.3 percentage points in the first six months of 2017 when compared to the same periods last year.
-Items that reduced operating income margins included year-on-year incremental strategic investments in growth, productivity and portfolio actions and charges related to 3M's optimization of its portfolio and supply chain footprint.
-Additional items that reduced operating margins included foreign currency effects (net of hedge gains), and higher year-on-year defined benefit pension expense.
-3M benefited from year-on-year divestiture gains, net of lost operating income (refer to Note 2), higher organic local-currency sales growth and productivity.
-3M also benefited from lower raw material costs.
+Operating income margins increased 0.3 percentage points in the third quarter of 2017 and increased 0.9 percentage points in the first nine months of 2017 when compared to the same periods last year.
+3M benefited from year-on-year divestiture gains (refer to Note 2), non-repeating net operating losses from divested businesses, higher organic local-currency sales growth and productivity.
+3M also benefited from raw material cost decreases.
+Items that reduced operating income margins included year-on-year incremental strategic investments in growth, productivity and portfolio actions, in addition to charges related to 3M's optimization of its portfolio and supply chain footprint.
+Additional items that reduced operating margins included foreign currency effects (net of hedge impacts) and higher year-on-year defined benefit pension expense.